-GNU radio is a software working under GUN General Public License which is a copyleft license and free to use \cite{Yunjie18}.
-The GNU radio companion is a graphical software combining those functions to form graphical intergraded blocks, and It helps us focus on prototyping and signal processing graphically.
-In this paper, we use GNU radio companion Ver. $3.7.9$ on Ubuntu $16.04$ OS which is further running on visual machine on Windows 10.
+The GNU radio is a software working under the GUN General Public License which is a copyleft license and free to use \cite{Yunjie18}.
+The GNU radio companion is a graphical software combining those functions to form graphical intergraded blocks, which helps to develop prototyping and signal processing graphically.
+In our experiment, we use a GNU radio companion Ver. $3.7.9$ on Ubuntu $16.04$ OS which is further running on a visual machine on a Windows 10 machine.

-In Figure \ref{fig:SDR_connection}, GNU radio on a PC is used to process digital signals in a communication system, and the connected USRP devices process the analogy signals \cite{Yunjie18}.
-For the sender part of SDR, the ethernet cable is used to transfer the discrete time sample data from GNU radio to the USRP device on the left side of Figure \ref{fig:SDR_connection}.
-Afterwards, the USRP device converts it into analogy signals and passes them through the low pass filter, the mixer and the antenna \cite{Yunjie18}.
-For the receiver part of SDR, the USRP device on the right side of Figure \ref{fig:SDR_connection} receives the analogy signal from its antenna and converts it to baseband signals.
-Finally, the filtered signals will be converted into discrete time signal, then send to PC through the ethernet cable.
+The GNU radio on a PC is used to process digital signals in a communication system, and the connected USRP devices process the analog signals.
+For the sender, the ethernet cable is used to transfer the discrete time sample data from the GNU radio to the USRP device (left side in Figure \ref{fig:SDR_connection}) and then the USRP device converts it into analog signals and passes them through the low pass filter, the mixer, and the antenna.
+For the receiver, the USRP device (right side in Figure \ref{fig:SDR_connection}) receives the analog signal from its antenna and converts it to baseband signals.
+Finally, the filtered signals are converted into discrete time signals, and then send to the PC through the ethernet cable.
 There are five main data types available in the GNU radio which are byte (8 bits), short (16 bits), integer (32 bits), float (32 bits), and complex (two 32-bit floats).